 Across Architectures

-The structure is consistent across 5 families and 56× parameter range.
+The structure is consistent across 5 families, 11 models, and 113x parameter range.
 The two-cluster structure (correct vs. incorrect) appears universally.
 Switch between models in the 3D manifold at the top of this article.

 Two patterns emerge.
 First, larger models encode stronger signals, from 0.80 AUC at 124M to 0.97 at 3B.
 But the relationship saturates: 7B models don’t outperform 3B.
 The signal is extractable even from GPT-2.